 During negotiation, the FortiGate-7000 with the highest device priority becomes the primary FortiGate-7000.

 You can enable override to select a FortiGate-7000 to always becomes the primary FortiGate-7000.
 Enabling override changes how primary select works.
-For details, see Primary FortiGate-7000 selection and override.

 You can also configure board failover tolerance to control how a FortiGate-7000 cluster responds to a module failure.